chaos511/ccprograms/README.md

 Configurable home location (with sethome)

-TODO: Auto attack (with setautoattack)
+TODO: Auto attack entities when stuck(with setautoattack)

 TODO: Auto fill water and lava (with autofill)
  # Installation